-Step 1 - Determining Whether the Activity is a Non-Government Business Activity?
+Step 1 - Determining Whether the Activity is a Government Business Activity?

-The first step in the process is to properly define the activity that is to be the subject of the analysis with a view to determining whether it is a non-government business activity.
+The first step in the process is to properly define the activity that is to be the subject of the analysis with a view to determining whether it is a government business activity.
 There are two requirements under the QCA Act to be addressed in this context.
-The first requirement is that the business activity is being carried on by a person other than a government agency.
+The first requirement is that the activity involves a trading in goods or services.
+The second is that the business activity must be provided by a government agency of the State or a local government.
+If provided by a local government entity, only significant business activities (as defined under the Local Government Act 1993) are covered by the definition.